Fran1702/FluidJ-Robot-Simulator/README.md

 - **`/data`**
   - `stl`: Contains the STL file of the end platform.
-  - `mesh`: Mesh data for the fluid joints.
+  - `/mesh`: Mesh data for the fluid joints.
   - `vids`: Generated output videos.
   - `figs`: Generated output figures.